 As Executive Director, Barry leads our lobbying and public policy, as well as CDSA and CDS Institute operations.
 He cultivates strong relationships with Administration officials, legislators and relevant staff members, and colleagues at stakeholder organizations to ensure CDSA members are well represented in Sacramento.
 Barry was named Executive Director in August 2020, after five years as CDSA’s Director of Government Affairs.
 Barry came to CDSA with legislative and management experience, and previously served as the in-house counsel to a regional human rights and fair housing commission.
 A native Southern Californian, Barry has developed NorCal bona fides as an alumnus of UC Davis and the University of the Pacific, McGeorge School of Law.
 He enjoys life in Sacramento as part of a small menagerie including his wife, two kiddos, chickens and dog.

 As Executive Director Emeritus, Chris is working with the staff to realign duties and projects before his departure in October 2020.
 He served as Executive Director 2009 – 2020.
 During his tenure, the association redefined its approach to advocacy, restructured staff, realigned its conferences in support of advocacy planning and goals, broadened its membership, and became a leading voice in advocacy for developmental disability services.

-As Business Manager, Jim manages income-generating activities, IT services, contracts, business management and associated processes.
+As Associate Director, Jim manages income-generating activities, IT services, contracts, business management and associated processes.
 Jim brings a strong corporate sector background from both California and Colorado.
 His experience includes world-wide distribution, business administration, marketing, product support, North and South America product sales, and start-up operations management.
 In addition to his corporate experience, his nonprofit responsibilities included class development/instructor and building refurbishment foreman.
 His foundation includes faith, his wife, family, friends, and camping off the grid.